 Go natural to create a beautiful, low-cost garden or yard that is safer for people, pets, and the environment.
 Visit the Natural Yard Care page to learn how.

-You can help restore native habitat in our City parks?
+You can help restore native habitat in our City parks.
 Groups are working in several parks to restore the urban forest by removing invasive plants and replanting native species.
-View the city calendar for more information.
+View the Parks Volunteer Opportunities page for more information.

 Soak It Up Rebate